Inner-Heaven/libzetta-rs/README.md

 > Use ZFS from Rust. (very experimental)

 ## Installation
 Not yet.
-Won't be on crate.io until 0.1.0.
-Even then it  will be ther just, so I can read docs.rs.
+Won't be on crate.io until 0.2.0.
+Even then it will be very alpha.
+Wait for 1.0.1 which when it will have stable API, integrated into another libpandemonium project, properly documented, etc.

 ## Usage
 Public API for `zpool` interface is almost stable, but until I start work on `zfs` portion I don't want to call it stable.